University of Tennessee at Martin: Radio

 The campus radio station at the University of Tennessee at Martin has been named the nation's Best Overall Radio Station (2012).
 The honor—the Abraham & Borst Award—was presented to WUTM at the Intercollegiate Broadcasting System Conference in New York.
 WUTM was also chosen Best College/University Station under 10,000 enrollment in both 2012 and 2016.

 WUTM-FM was named 2015 "Best College Radio Station in the South", the fifth time in seven years for the station to earn the award and earned a Platinum Award, the highest ranking, for the sixth consecutive year from the Intercollegiate Broadcasting System (IBS).

 Television

 WLJT-TV was launched in the fall of 2015.

 Student life

-The campus is home to many student life organizations.
+The campus is home to many student organizations.
 It also is the location of the 1965 founding of the medical fraternity Mu Epsilon Delta.
-The Panhellenic sororities at UTM are Alpha Delta Pi (ΑΔΠ), Alpha Omicron Pi (ΑΟΠ), Zeta Tau Alpha (ZTA), and Chi Omega (ΧΩ).
-The IFC fraternities on campus are Alpha Gamma Rho (ΑΓΡ), Kappa Alpha Order (KA), Phi Sigma Kappa (ΦΣΚ), Pi Kappa Alpha (ΠΚΑ), Sigma Alpha Epsilon (ΣΑΕ), Sigma Phi Epsilon (ΣΦΕ), and Sigma Chi (ΣΧ).
-There are two music organizations on campus: Phi Mu Alpha (ΦΜΑ) and Sigma Alpha Iota (ΣΑΙ).
+Several fraternities and sororities are on campus.
 Religious Life is also a part of student life at UT Martin: Baptist Collegiate Ministry, Church of Christ Student Center, and Wesley Foundation.